tatianajiselle/ethereum-block-explorer/README.md

 > ./cli.js

-# Hode Do I Run Tests?
+# How Do I Run Tests?
 > npm test